exercism/docs/building/tooling/test-generators.md

 - Code: the tests files are (mostly) generated via code
 - Templates: the tests files are (mostly) generated using templates

-In general, the code-based approach will lead to fairly complex Test Generator code, whereas the template-based approach is simpler.
+We've found that the code-based approach will lead to fairly complex Test Generator code, whereas the template-based approach is simpler.

 What we recommend is the following flow: